 To simply put it, a mutual fund is an investment product that consists of stocks, bonds, and other investments that are chosen by a professional fund manager.
 The money you put into this fund is pooled with other investors (hence the term mutual).
-With this strategy, you’re able to buy a mix of investments that you may not normally have been able to.
-Mutual funds can be purchased and placed within your RRSP and/or TFSA which is another reason why they’re so appealing.
+With this strategy, you’re able to buy a mix of investments that you may not normally have been able to do on your own.

 How to invest in mutual funds

 Investing in mutual funds is easy since you can purchase them from a bank, investment firm or robo advisor.
-Selecting the mutual fund can be the tricky part.
+They can also be purchased within your different investment accounts such as your RRSP, TFSA, RESP, LIRA, etc. Selecting the mutual fund can be the tricky part.
 You basically want a fund that matches your risk tolerance and your timeline.

 For example, if you’re in your 20’s, investing in a mutual fund that has more equities (riskier investments, but bigger potential return) probably makes sense.
 Now, if you’re someone in your 50’s, having a fund that has more fixed income investments (safer assets) is likely the best choice.